New York Islanders: Management shake-ups and the DiPietro contract (2006–2009)

 Management announced in June 2007 that they would buy out captain Alexei Yashin's contract, which had four seasons remaining on it.
-Free agents Smyth, Poti, Viktor Kozlov, Jason Blake, and Richard Zednik also left in July 2007.
+Free agents Smyth, Poti, Viktor Kozlov, Jason Blake, and Richard Zedník also left in July 2007.
 During that month, the Islanders signed Bill Guerin to a two-year contract as he immediately assumed team captaincy.
 Also in the off-season, free agents Mike Comrie, Andy Sutton and Jon Sim joined the team.
 That summer, it was announced that Nolan extended an invitation to Al Arbour to return as a coach for one game in order to bring his total number of games coached to 1,500.
 Arbour signed a one-day contract, the shortest in league history, on November 3, 2007; it put him behind the bench the following day as the Islanders defeated the Pittsburgh Penguins 3–2, raising his career coaching win total to 740.
-The team remained in the playoff hunt through the trade deadline as they re-signed Comrie to a one-year contract and traded away Simon and Marc-Andre Bergeron.
+The team remained in the playoff hunt through the trade deadline as they re-signed Comrie to a one-year contract and traded away Simon and Marc-André Bergeron.
 A rash of injuries saw them plummet to the fifth-worst record in the league by the end of the season.

 Josh Bailey was drafted by the Islanders in 2008, to provide depth at the wing for the team.

 At the 2008 NHL entry draft, the Islanders made two trades to move down from the fifth to the ninth overall pick, with which they selected center Josh Bailey.
 They also added free agents Mark Streit and Doug Weight.
 The team dismissed head coach Ted Nolan over alleged philosophy differences, and later that summer replaced him with Scott Gordon.
 Near the trade deadline, Snow traded Comrie and Chris Campoli to the Ottawa Senators in exchange for forward Dean McAmmond and the San Jose Sharks' first-round draft pick in the 2009 NHL entry draft and sent captain Bill Guerin to the Pittsburgh Penguins in exchange for a conditional draft pick.

 In the 2008–09 season, the Islanders finished in last place in the league with a record of 26–47–9, which was the team's worst record since the 2000–01 season.
 After the conclusion of regular season, they won the draft lottery to retain the first overall pick in the 2009 NHL entry draft.